 At the national level, there is close cooperation with external research institutions such as Helmholtz Centres, Leibniz and Max Planck Institutes and federal institutes (BAM, BfR, etc.).
 In addition, the department cooperates in numerous projects with the University of Potsdam, the partner university LMU Munich and many other German universities.
 One example is the Berlin-Brandenburg Institute for Biodiversity Research, an association of four universities (FU, UP, TU, HU) and five Leibniz Institutes (IGB, IZW, ZALF, MfN, PIK) with the aim of bridging the traditional boundaries in biodiversity research.
 Internationally, the cooperation with renowned universities in Australia, Europe, Japan, Canada and North America is to be emphasized.

 The training and promotion of young scientists is particularly important to the Department of Biology, Chemistry, Pharmacy.
-The Graduate Center of the department is the central service facility for all doctoral researchers at this department.
-Furthermore, several graduate schools and research training groups have been established in the department, numerous young women scientists are supported by the women's advancement program and a large number of junior professorships has been established.
+The Graduate Center is the central service facility for all doctoral researchers at this department.
+Within the framework of the Collaborative Research Centers and in cooperation with Dahlem Research School, the department has developed its own graduate programs.
+In addition, the department is involved as a partner in many other graduate programs in Berlin and Brandenburg.
+Numerous young women scientists are supported by the women's advancement program and a large number of junior professorships has been established.

 Another special feature is the development of "Core Facilities".
 These facilities have made it possible to bundle scientific work in the field of large-scale instrument analysis and make it available to the entire department.

 The success of these efforts and collaborations is demonstrated by the considerable publication rate of scientists.
 Within three years, the department's external funding has increased by 75 percent.
 In 2018, approximately 20.5 million euros in external funds were raised for research projects.